rutia57/cs217b/assignment1/README.md

 ```bash
 $ streamlit streamlit-app/NER.py
 ```
 Then, go to http://localhost:8501/ in a browser to access the application.
-To input text, either type it in the input text area or upload a .txt file by clicking the upload button.
-To process the text and view the results, click the "get entities" button.
+To input text, either type it in the input text area or upload a .txt file by clicking the "browse files" button or dragging the file into the file upload area.
+To process the text and view the results, click the "submit" button.
+The NER results will be displayed below in the Entities tab, and other results (e.g. the dependency parses of the text) will appear in the other tabs.